 Nose: Aromas of molasses, sugar cane and subtle tobacco note.

 Taste: Smooth with vanilla, oak and a slight molasses sweetness.
 Subtle tobacco / smokey finish with a bit of wood spice.

 The Havana Club 7 Year has an almost scotch like characteristic because of the tobacco smokiness.
-This smokiness probably comes from the use of heavy char oak barrels during aging.
+This smokiness probably comes from the use of heavy char oak barrels during ageing.
 If you like scotch and want to try rums for a change, try the Havana Club 7 Year, you might be surprised.

 Overall this rum is probably the one to beat for price and quality.
-It’s not an overpowering rum, but has more than a fermented molasses flavour, common in cheaper rums.
+It’s not an overpowering rum but has more than a fermented molasses flavour, common in cheaper rums.
 It doesn’t have the burn associated with cheaper rums either, which makes this great for sipping, I prefer mine with a single, large, ice cube.
 The smoothness also makes it great for making cocktails and at $30 CDN per bottle you don’t feel like you are wasting great vintage rum.